SQL Server Data Warehouse: Easy and Practical Guide

 2. Plan for extracting data from the source to the staging area.

 The transactional database contains all the currently available information.
-For this example, we assume that all the information we need can be found in the source database.
+For this example, we assume all the information we need can be found in the source database.
 If there is missing information, you must go back to your stakeholders.
 Then, resolve the matter separately.
 Then, go back to this step.

 Now, let’s assume that we already have what we need.
-Below you can find a diagram of the database staging area.
+Below, you can find a diagram of the database staging area.

 Diagram of SQL server database staging

-At this point, you need to plan on how to get the data to the staging area.
+At this point, you need to plan how to get the data to the staging area.
 After this, you’re ready for the next step.
 But before we do that, I think this question deserves to be answered.
 Why create a separate database for the staging area?

 How would you know?
 Ask yourself whether there is information that these systems can share.
 If yes, consolidating them into one staging area will be an advantage.
 One example of something that they can share is an employee list.